xinhaoyuan/layout-machi/README.md

 The layout editor allows users to interactively input their commands and shows the resulting layouts on screen, with the following auxiliary functions:

 1. `Up`/`Down`: restore to the history command
 2. `Backspace`: undo the last command.
-If the command is already empty, restores to the current (maybe transcoded) command of the layout.
+If `Shift` is hold, restores to the current (maybe transcoded) command of the layout.
 3. `Escape`: exit the editor without saving the layout.
 4. `Enter`: when all areas are defined, hit enter will save the layout.
-If shift is hold, only applies the command without saving it to the history.
+If `Shift` is hold, only applies the command without saving it to the history.

 ### Layout command